punkplod23/codeclub-docker-tutorial/readme.md

 🐋 Phase 4: Docker & Host File Mapping
 Now we tell Docker to run our AI.
 We will use a Volume to link your Windows folder (the "Host") to the Docker container.

-In your WSL terminal, run these two commands:
+In your Powershell terminal, run these two commands:
 ```bash
 # 1. Build the AI 'Image' (This downloads the AI models)
 docker build -t alpr-engine .